Synnef-8826/pocohud3-jukebox-standalone/README.md

 No music shuffle because I never got it to work for some reason.
 In the meantime, [Use Music Control](https://modworkshop.net/mod/20833) for playing randomized tracks, it also includes music playlists.

 I cleaned the mod as best as I could but there might be leftovers from other Poco features, I'll update the mod from time to time just to clean it up.
-Feel free to contribute on GitHub if you want to delete this kind of unnecessary code (having tested that it works, of course).
+Feel free to PR if you want to delete this kind of unnecessary code (having tested that it works, of course).

 ---
 <sub>*Credit to [Dom](https://modworkshop.net/user/52338) and all previous Poco maintainers, none of the code is my own.*</sub>